 Company management needs to know the total costs so it can price goods high enough to cover these costs and still make a normal profit.
 Inventoriable product costs, which are sometimes just called product costs, are only the costs incurred during the production stage of the value chain.
 Inventoriable product costs are required to be used for the cost of the assets, that is inventory, rather than total product costs.

 Head to Head Comparison between Period Cost vs Product Cost

-Below are the top 7 differences between Period Cost vs Product Cost:
+Below are the top 7 differences between Period Cost and Product Cost:

 Key Differences Between Period Cost vs Product Cost

 Let us discuss some of the major differences between Period Cost and Product Cost:

 - Product cost is that cost which is directly or indirectly traceable with the product is called as the product cost.
 Direct costs like direct material costs and direct labor costs and indirect cost like manufacturing overhead.
 Period cost is a cost that is not traceable with the product is called as a period cost.
 It means that period cost has nothing to do with the product.

 - Simply we can say that product cost is the cost that is considered for valuation of inventory, however, the period cost should not be considered for valuation of inventory.

 - If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of the manufacturing process then it is considered as a period cost.